-Nothing in this Act shall prevent the Tribe from delegating the authority to conduct gaming to one or more Tribal corporations, so long as the Gaming Enterprises to which such authority is delegated agree to meet all criteria and requirements established under this Act.
+Nothing in this Act shall prevent the Band, through its General Membership, from delegating the authority to conduct Gaming to one or more tribal corporations, so long as the tribal gaming enterprises to which such authority is delegated agree to meet all criteria and requirements established under this Act.

 Section 16.
-Repeal of Prior Gaming Ordinances; Effective Date.
+Repeal of Prior Gaming Ordinances: Effective Date.

-All prior gaming ordinances of the Tribe are repealed, and this Act shall become effective upon its adoption by the Tribal Council.
+This Act shall constitute the entire gaming regulations of the Band.
+All prior gaming ordinances of the Band are repealed, and this Act shall become effective upon its adoption by the General Membership.